Atopsxv/Learn-Tech/README.md

 > [!IMPORTANT]
 Your feedback on improving this repository is highly valuable & Be honest with it!
 This is intended to be an evolving source for tech learning.
+DM me your feedback user [atopsxv].

 ### Performance
 - Enhancing performance can be achieved by decluttering your system also known as debloating.
 This can be done by removing unnecessary stuff such as programs, folders etc.